moliver28/research-handbook/content/handbook/resellers/channel-program-guide/_index.md

 #### GitLab PSP Designation Information

-- The GitLab Partner team will communicate new PSP designations via email and will reflect the designation in the GitLab Partner Locator.
+- The GitLab Partner team will communicate new PSP designations through email and will reflect the designation in the GitLab Partner Locator.
 - Partners who received their PSP designation prior to Nov.
 2023 will have until their next annual audit to become compliant with the new criteria.
 - The annual audits are performed quarterly, and will begin during Q1FY25 (Feb.
 2024-Apr.
 2024).
 - Service delivery requirement will be prorated for the period between Nov.
 2023-Nov.
 2024.